 Moral of this story is-only order the narrow width Bean Boots if your feet are EXTREMELY NARROW.
 My feet are narrower than average, but I still felt like the narrow Bean Boots were a bit snug.

 I hope that y’all found this guide to buying LL Bean Boots helpful if you’re considering investing in a pair.
 Mine were very comfortable and kept my feet warm while walking around UNC’s campus after the gymnastics meet yesterday.
+Some of my favorite places to wear my Bean Boots in the colder months are to a college football game and to a bonfire.
 Also, if you’re into classic preppy style, Bean Boots are a winter closet staple you definitely want to add to your wardrobe.
 Also, I love that each pair is still hand-stitched in Maine.
 You can shop all women’s Bean Boots here.